 If your financial adviser isn’t listening to you or providing advice that doesn’t align with your goals, it might be time to switch.

-You should feel comfortable discussing your finances with your adviser and confident that they have your best interests at heart.
+You should feel comfortable discussing your finances with your adviser and confident they have your best interests at heart.

 Signs that it might be time to change financial adviser